Statutory Sick Pay calculator

 At the top of this page is our SSP calculator to help with your calculations.
 Now we have a grasp on SSP calculations let’s look at who meets the eligibility criteria for SSP.

-Employees must earn a minimum of £123 per week before tax to be eligible for Statutory Sick Pay (SSP).
-This threshold is set so SSP can help those who rely on their income when they’re unable to work due to sickness.
-Even agency workers, casual workers and zero-hours contracts employees may be entitled to SSP as long as they meet the earnings criteria.
-(Keep in mind, that this will be changing to £125 from April 2025 and that the lower earnings limit is due to be removed, although timelines aren't yet finalised).
+As of 6 April 2026, employees must earn a minimum of £129 per week before tax to be eligible for Statutory Sick Pay (SSP).
+The Lower Earnings Limit has also been removed.
+This threshold is set so SSP can help those who rely on their income when they're unable to work due to sickness.

 A deeper understanding of SSP entitlements means looking at specific cases like periods of incapacity for work (PIW), any connected episodes of illness, and part-time employees paid SSP.